tyataessence/tyataessence.github.io/_posts/personal/2025-10-07-30-minute-formula.md

 **Effect:**
 Your mind clears, your mood rises, and suddenly learning or decision-making feels easier.
 One small physical win ignites every mental and emotional engine that follows.

+**Focus**
+When your energy is high, do not limit yourself to small actions, aim bigger or a leap forward.

 ---